The best video hosting providers

 • Main target groups: Companies, especially in e-commerce, who do not want their own CDN setup and want to quickly integrate videos on their own website.

-• Live streaming: Swarmify is focused on delivering on-demand videos quickly and doesn't offer a live streaming feature.
+• Live streaming: Swarmify is focused on delivering on-demand videos quickly and does not offer a live streaming feature.

 • Video on Demand (VOD): Swarmify is a video hosting service for VOD content.
 Users upload videos and receive optimized streams for integration on websites.